Words from parents we have supported

 - A mother recently arrived from Pakistan, married with one baby, completely isolated with no friends and a family who were not joining her in the UK.
 She needed the volunteer to accompany her to community events so that she could make friends.

 - A single mother was struggling to cope with her newly born twins as well as an older child.
 Our volunteer helped her manage the three young ones to get out of the house and sign post her to local activities as well as to help with feeding time and meal preparation.

 - A father called us because his wife was suffering from a serious illness as well as looking after a baby, she was exhausted and needed to attend hospital appointments but he was working long hours and unable to offer help during the day.
 Our volunteer came in to help the mother while the father was working to help with the baby and to offer her company during long days of rest at home while she was ill.

 - A family with a baby and a chronically disabled child; the mother was having difficulties dividing her time between her two children but did not know of organisations who could help her with respite care.
-Our volunteer offered to help with the children as well as signpost her to partner charities who could offer specialised care for her child.
+Our local volunteer offered to help with the children as well as signpost her to partner charities who could offer specialised care for her child.

 - A mother with two small children who was depressed after the breakup of her marriage and was rarely leaving the house was helped by our volunteer who spent time with the mother to boost her confidence to got her out and about again.

 There are many different situations and no two are alike.
 Feel free to pick up the phone or email us if you would like some support.

 Most stories are best told first hand; here is a story from one of the families we supported over five years ago during her separation, the birth of triplets and breast cancer diagnosis.
 Throughout such challenging years, Em has shared her story on her blog ‘Me and my four‘.
 It is a beautifully written account of hope and the difficulties of family life.